projectdiscovery/nuclei/README.md

 </h1>

  - Simple and modular code base making it easy to contribute.
- - Fast And Fully configurable using a template based engine.
+ - Fast And fully configurable using a template based engine.
  - Handles edge cases doing retries, backoffs etc for handling WAFs.
- - Optimized for **ease of use**
  - Smart matching functionality for zero false positive scanning.

 # Usage